aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 - `/<pattern>`: search for matches matching the specified regex pattern, enters **search mode**.
 - `n`: goes to next match while in search mode
 - `:%s/<pattern>/<replace>/g`: performs find and replace globally

+## Vim customization

+### Basic built-in customizations

+- `:set scrolloff=8`: sets the tolerance as the cursor being 8 lines above or below the center of the screen before the document scrolls with you.
+- `:set number`: turns on line numbers for the file